Earlier Francis Marion Symposium 2008-2012

 J. Liles: Nathanael Greene

 S. Bell: The S.C.
-Militia: From Victory to Defeat & Defeat to Victory
+Militia: From Victory to Defeat and Defeat to Victory

 J. Stukes portrays John Rutledge